 The Adult waiver form is entitled, "Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement."
-(See page 128.)
-Topies should be downloaded at pca.org.
+(See page 140.)
+(1) Copies should be downloaded at www.pca.org.
 It is strongly recommended that Regions do this, and copy the form in color, as the red emphasized portion is important in some courts.
 If your Region does not have this color-copying capability, contact the PCA National Office to obtain copies of the Release forms with the red-colored sections.